 In the initial conversations, it quickly became apparent that the building costs for their dream log home were beyond their desired budget.
 Heim suggested using a local contractor to cut travel expenses but local builders didn't have experience necessary for the project.

-Eventually, Chris to act as general contractor of his own home with the support of an on-site construction crew.
+Eventually, Chris was able to act as the general contractor of his own home with the support of an on-site construction crew.

 "This is our seventh home, but they were all traditional stick-built design," says Chris, recalling all the houses that he and Susan had built together.
 "I had to learn a lot about log construction."